codemagic-ci-cd/codelabs/src/your-first-flutter-app-to-appstore/index.md

 ### **What you'll need**

-* The Flutter SDK installed on your Windows, Linux or macOS computer.
+* The Flutter SDK installed on your Windows, Linux or macOS computer
 * A  ***PAID*** Apple Developer account
 * A GitHub (or GitLab or Bitbucket) account
 * A Codemagic account